Naereen/web-sphinx/index_en.rst

-In 2013/2014, I am preparing the French `agregation <http://agreg.org/>`_ exam, to eventually become a Maths teacher in “classes préparatoires”, or secret agent, or a super hero, or an elephant hunter, or I don't know why are you still reading this useless and very selfish description.
+In 2013/2014, I am preparing the French `agregation <http://agreg.org/>`_ exam, to eventually become a Maths teacher in “classes préparatoires” (*or secret agent, or a super hero, or an elephant hunter, or I don't know why are* *you still reading this useless and very selfish description*).

 In 2012/2013 I graduated two first half of Masters of Science, in *mathematics* and *Computer Science* (again, both with *magna cum laude*), and in 2011/2012 I graduated two different Bachelors of Science (both *magna cum laude*),

 .. warning::